20 tips for comparing solar quotes and contracts

 4. Make your requirements clear to the installer

-6. Compare the different equipment choices
+6. Compare the different equipment choices between proposals

 For each proposal, ask the company why they recommend the equipment they do, and don’t be afraid to push back on any choice that you’re not comfortable with.